tflanagan04/RF-and-NN-Hit-Probability/README.md

 Random Forest
 Neural Network

+# Instructions
+Go through each code block one by one.
+If you go back and try and run previous model blocks it may mess up the current ones or ones in the future.
+It's best if you go from top to bottom one cell at a time.

+# Insights
+The neural networks outperformed the random forests overall.
+They had higher accuracy with faster runtime.
+The models without imputations slightly outperformed the ones with imputations.
+You'll see these results further when you run the file.

 # Final README Note
 Now your good to go with the file.
 I hope you enjoy the ouputs and insights!